 James can be charged with the offense because he made up a fake name to avoid presenting accurate identification to the police officer.

-Because one of the elements is that the defendant has to know or should have known that he/she is making a false representation of identity to a police/peace officer, if the defendant can show that he did not know and should not have known that he/she was dealing with a police/peace officer, he/she will not be charged with the offense.
+Because one of the elements is that the defendant has to know or should have known that he/she is making a false representation of identity to a police/peace officer, if the defendant can show that he did not know and should not have known that he/she was dealing with a police officer then they have a defense to this code section.

 The following links have information on the criminal court process in a misdemeanor:

 If you have been arrested for a misdemeanor and would like to learn more about what attorneys charge.

 If you want to understand why it’s important to have an attorney represent you.